awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-lifecycle-screenshot.md

 ## Examples<a name="examples"></a>

 **Example 1**
-The following example command gets a screenshot of a session named `my-session`\.
+The following example command gets a screenshot of a session that's named `my-session`\.
 The screenshot uses the resolution of the server\.

 ```
 dcv get-screenshot --output myscreenshot.png my-session
 ```

 **Example 2**
-The following example command gets a screenshot that is `200` pixels wide and `100` pixels high of a session named `my-session.` It saves the file in the current directory with the file name `myscreenshot.png`\.
+The following example command takes a screenshot that's `200` pixels wide by `100` pixels high\.
+It takes it of a session that's named `my-session`\.
+It saves the screenshot in the current directory with the file name `myscreenshot.png`\.

 ```
 dcv get-screenshot --max-width 200 --max-height 100 --output myscreenshot.png my-session
 ```

 **Example 3**
-The following example command gets a screenshot of a session named `my-session`\.
-It gets a screenshot of the primary display only, saves the file in the current directory, and names it `myscreenshot.png`\.
+The following example command takes a screenshot of a session that's named `my-session`\.
+The screenshot is only of the primary display\.
+It saves the file in the current directory and names the screenshot `myscreenshot.png`\.

 ```
 dcv get-screenshot --primary --output myscreenshot.jpeg my-session
 ```

 **Example 4**
-The following example command gets a screenshot of a session named `my-session`\.
-The command outputs the file encoded in base64 in JSON format\.
+The following example command gets a screenshot of a session that's named `my-session`\.
+The command outputs the file encoded in base64 and in JSON format\.

 ```
 dcv get-screenshot --json --format png my-session